-- a.
-The POC must identify a health condition/diagnosis that requires treatment. - b.
-The POC must identify the type of treatment to be provided and the frequency it will be provided. - c.
-The POC must identify the short-term objectives of the treatment interventions. - d.
+- d.
 The POC must include a time frame for evaluation of progress. - e.
 Each POC must have a start and end date.
 Treatment is only authorized during the time period as written in the POC. - f.
 POCs can be written for no longer than a year. - g.
 POCs can be reviewed and renewed annually or more often as is medically necessary. - h.
-IEPs and 504 Accommodation Plans may act as a POC and an additional plan is not required if they meet all requirements of a POC and document medical necessity of the services being provided. - i.
+IEPs and 504 Accommodation Plans act as a POC and an additional plan is not required. - i.
 Not all POCs are required to be IEPs or 504 Accommodation Plans as LEAs/SEAs may have the need for shorter and less formal plans for lower acuity health conditions. - j.
 Multiple conditions can be documented in the same POC for a student who has multiple health conditions/diagnoses, however each service is to be documented in a specific service area.

 The POC serves as a medical summary of progress documentation.
-The POC also serves as a PA for services that require PA.
+The POC also serves as a prior authorization for services that require prior authorization.